dariober/ASCIIGenome/docs/commandHelp.rst

 :code:`next [-start] [track]`

-Move to the next feature on `track` on current chromosome.  `next` centers the window on the found feature and zooms out.
-This is useful for quickly browsing through annotation files of genes or ChIP-Seq peaks in combination with read coverage tracks (bigwig, tdf, etc.).
+Move to the next feature on `track`.  `next` centers the window on the next feature found and zooms out.
 * :code:`-start`: Sets the window right at the start of the feature, without centering and zooming out.

-The `next` command does exactly that, it moves to the next feature.
-If there are no more features after the current position it doesn't rewind to the beginning (use `1` for that) and it doesn't move to another chromosome, use `goto chrom` for that.
+* :code:`track`: Track to search for next feature.
+Default to firt annotation track found.

-If `track` is omitted, the first annotation track is used.
+`next` starts searching immediately after the current window and loops thourgh each chromosome until a feature is found.

 Find
 ----